Economy of Bangladesh: Colonial period

+Pakistan period

 The partition of India changed the economic geography of the region.
 The Pakistani government in East Bengal prioritized industries based on local raw materials like jute, cotton, and leather.
 The Korean War drove up demand for jute products.
 Adamjee Jute Mills, the world's largest jute processing plant, was built in the Port of Narayanganj.
 The plant was a symbol of East Pakistan's industrialization.
 Living standards began to gradually improve.
 Labor reforms in 1958 eventually benefitted a future independent Bangladesh to develop industry.
 Free market principles were generally accepted.
 The government promoted an industrial policy which aimed to produce consumer goods as quickly as possible in order to avoid dependence on imports.
 Certain sectors, like public utilities, fell under state ownership.
 Natural gas in Sylhet was discovered by the Burmah Oil Company in 1955.
 By the late 1960s, East Pakistan's share of Pakistan's exports went down from 70% to 50%.

-Pakistan's rulers launched a so-called "Decade of Development" that "resulted in numerous economic and social contradictions, which played themselves out, not just in the 1960s, but beyond, where Ayub Khan’s rule created the social and economic conditions leading to the separation of East Pakistan".
+Pakistan's rulers launched a so-called "Decade of Development" that "resulted in numerous economic and social contradictions, which played themselves out, not just in the 1960s, but beyond, where Ayub Khan's rule created the social and economic conditions leading to the separation of East Pakistan".
 According to the World Bank, economic discrimination against East Pakistan included diverting foreign aid and other funds to West Pakistan, the use of East Pakistan's foreign-exchange surpluses to finance West Pakistani imports, and refusal by the central government to release funds allocated to East Pakistan.
 Rehman Sobhan paraphrased the Two-Nation Theory into the Two Economies Theory by arguing that East and West Pakistan diverged and became two different economies within one country.